 - The Core Values

-- Gracious
+- Gracious Professionalism

-Professionalism

 - Coopertition

-- Judged via Core Values Reflection (3 min.)
+- Core Values judged as part of the Project and Design Presentations (new in 2024)

 FIRST Core Values

 - We express the FIRST® philosophies of Gracious Professionalism® and Coopertition® through our FIRST® Core Values: - Discovery: We explore new skills and ideas. - Innovation: We use creativity and persistence to solve problems. - Impact: We apply what we learn to improve our world. - Inclusion: We respect each other and embrace our - Differences. - Teamwork: We are stronger when we work together. - Fun: We enjoy and celebrate what we do!